 But what if this “virtue” is actually a gilded cage?
 What if the very thing you believe is propelling you forward is actually holding you captive?

-You Can Love Your Work AND Be Using It to Avoid Your Life
+Both/And: You Can Love Your Work AND Be Using It to Avoid Your Life

 It’s possible to love your work AND be addicted to it.
 This is the “both/and” reframe that’s crucial to understanding workaholism.
-You can be passionate about your career, proud of your accomplishments, genuinely energized by challenge — AND recognize that your relationship with work has become unhealthy and unsustainable.
+You can be passionate about your career, proud of your accomplishments, genuinely energized by challenge.
+AND recognize that your relationship with work has become unhealthy and unsustainable.

 This isn’t about demonizing ambition.
-It’s about finding a new way to relate to work — one where you set the terms rather than work setting them for you.
+It’s about finding a new way to relate to work.
+One where you set the terms rather than work setting them for you.
 It’s about reclaiming an identity that isn’t solely defined by your last accomplishment.

 When Passion Crosses Into Something Harder to Admit

-Workaholism is a “process addiction” — meaning the addiction is to a behavior rather than a substance.
+Workaholism is a “process addiction”.
+Meaning the addiction is to a behavior rather than a substance.
 Like gambling or shopping, workaholism provides a temporary escape from difficult emotions.
 It can numb anxiety, help you avoid intimacy, or distract from a deep-seated sense of inadequacy.

-For many driven women with a history of relational trauma, work becomes a primary form of self-regulation — a way to feel control and mastery in a world that has often felt chaotic and unsafe.
+For many driven women with a history of relational trauma, work becomes a primary form of self-regulation.
+A way to feel control and mastery in a world that has often felt chaotic and unsafe.
 The lab result: if you had a parent who was unpredictable, abusive, or emotionally absent, the predictable rewards of professional achievement can feel like the first safe emotional territory you’ve ever found.

 From a clinical perspective, workaholism is also deeply connected to the nervous system.
-When we’re constantly in “go mode,” our sympathetic nervous system is on high alert — flooded with cortisol and adrenaline — which leads to anxiety, depression, and burnout.
+When we’re constantly in “go mode,” our sympathetic nervous system is on high alert.
+Flooded with cortisol and adrenaline.
+Which leads to anxiety, depression, and burnout.
 For those with trauma histories, this state of chronic activation can feel familiar, even comfortable.
 Stillness, by contrast, can feel terrifying.
 Trauma-informed therapy addresses this at the level of the nervous system, not just the behavior.

 Curious whether your patterns are rooted in something deeper?
 Executive coaching designed for driven women can help you examine the relationship between your professional drive and your emotional life.